subchik/round/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.
 Let's make this bot even better together.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per the terms of the license.

 ## Acknowledgements